 In compliance with the Americans with Disabilities Act of 1990 and Section 504/508 of the Rehabilitation Act of 1973, Lewis-Clark State College provides accommodations to eligible students who experience barriers in the educational setting due to learning, emotional / mental, physical, visual, or hearing disabilities.
-Instructors will provide accommodations to students only after having received a Letter of Accommodation from the Student Counseling

-Center: Disability Services.
-If a student would like to request accommodations, he or she must contact the Student Counseling Center: Disability Services so that a Letter of Accommodation may be sent to the instructor.
-Students requesting accommodations must contact the Student Counseling Center: Disability Services at the beginning of each semester, 208-792-2211.
+Instructors will provide accommodations to students only after having received a Letter of Accommodation from the Student Counseling Center: Accessibility Services.
+If a student needs accommodations, he, she or they must contact the Student Counseling Center: Accessibility Services; requesting accommodations at the beginning of each semester, 208-792-2211.

-If course adaptations or accommodations are needed because of a disability, if you need to make the instructor aware of emergency medical information, or if you will need special arrangements in case of building evacuation, please contact the instructor by the 10th day of the semester.
+If course adaptations or accommodations are needed you need to make the instructor if arrangements need to be made to evacuate buildings if needed please contact the instructor by the 10th day of the semester.